skip to main content

 Awaiting the beginning of the performance, we gaze on a framed 1950s style tourism poster of a panoramic New Zealand vista.
 Against a background of green lagoons, chartreuse hills and black mountain ranges, are clean, cream beaches, close-ups of a tree fern, pohutukawa blossoms, white manuka flowers, yellow kowhai blooms, green flax shoots and a buzzy bee flying on snow skis.
 As the music begins, under the baton of Hamish McKeich, the plants sway, the waves lap the shore and the bee swerves and dives rhythmically.
 The poster is whisked away, and the curtain rises on a family's Christmas morning gathering at the holiday bach.

 Mum and Dad have been fishing and snorkeling, returning with a snapper and a crayfish.
-The family makes rugby tackles; feral kiddies race around gleefully, some play cricket, one adult rests after surfboarding.
+The family makes rugby tackles; kiddies race around gleefully, some play cricket, one adult rests after surfboarding.
 Everyone enjoys soft drinks, children lick or drop their ice cream cones, a jock injures a muscle and limps.
 Grown-ups jive to 50s pop music and the large family and friends pile in for fish and chips.

 The Tui and Kereru, (in brilliantly executed costumes), fly in from the bush, to observe the vibrant gathering.
 Dad greets his father-in-law with a hongi, but Koro barely has the chance to recite a karakia before the unaccustomed folks dive into the fish and chips paper.
 Koro's Christmas present for Clara seems to be a family heirloom; a thick, warm blanket bequeathed from her Maori grandmother.
 Symbolically Clara is enveloped in her loving Pakeha and Maori heritages.
 Koro, Taiaroa Royal, is danced with enormous dignity, grace and warmth.